A Functional Model for Structure Learning and Parameter Estimation in Continuous Time Bayesian Network: An Application in Identifying Patterns of Multiple Chronic Conditions: Conclusion

 \section{Conclusion}

-In this paper, we propose a functional continuous time Bayesian network with conditional dependencies represented by regularized Poisson Regression that can be used to learn both the structure and parameters of the network given by solving a non-smooth convex optimization problem.
-While most Bayesian model structures are sensitive to time granularity since, the proposed functional CTBN model can model finite-state continuous time Markov processes over a set of factored states at various time granularity.
-As the model incorporates the functional dependencies among random variables in the Bayesian network structure, it allows for extracting the probability distribution of various combinations of events at different times, with respect to any predetermined values of exogenous variables.
+In this paper, we propose a functional continuous time Bayesian network with conditional dependencies represented by regularized Poisson Regression that can be used to learn both the structure and parameters of the network by solving a non-smooth convex optimization problem.
+While most Bayesian model structures are sensitive to time granularity since the proposed functional CTBN model can model finite-state continuous time Markov processes over a set of factored states at various time granularity.
+The model incorporates the functional dependencies among random variables in the Bayesian network structure.
+It allows for extracting the probability distribution of various combinations of events at different times with respect to any predetermined values of exogenous variables.
 The model also utilizes an adaptive group regularization method to learn a sparse representation of the system.
-For the case study, we have used the proposed CTBN model to model the complex temporal relationship among multiple chronic conditions with respect to patient level risk factors based on a dataset from the Department of Veterans Affairs.
+For the case study, we have used the proposed CTBN to model the complex temporal relationship among multiple chronic conditions with respect to patient-level risk factors based on a dataset from the Department of Veterans Affairs.

 The proposed model provides a considerable improvement in prediction performance in comparison to Multilevel Temporal Bayesian networks and Latent Regression Markov Mixture Clustering (LRMCL).
 It also effectively characterizes the trajectory of a medical condition over time when given a different set of starting conditions and risk factors.
-This approach allows for personalization of the predictive model and therefore has both population and patient-level application.
-Use of this modeling approach will inform the clinician about the emergence trajectory of MCC over time and the significant risk factors affecting the trajectory, and help guide clinical care to prevent or delay the onset of new chronic conditions.
-This type of predictive data about the patient and the healthcare system where they receive care has applications for clinicians, researchers, and health care administrators.
+This approach allows for the personalization of the predictive model and therefore has both population and patient-level applications.
+This modeling approach will inform the clinician about the emergence trajectory of MCC over time and the significant risk factors affecting the trajectory and help guide clinical care to prevent or delay the onset of new chronic conditions.